 For student admitted to the RMES program in Sept 2015 or earlier

 You have the ability to complete your degree and graduate under the previous RMES PhD program requirements or the new RES PhD program requirements.
-Students admitted to the RES program for Sept 2016 and later will be subject to the RES doctoral program requirements only.
+Students admitted to the RES program for Sept 2016 and later will be subject to the RES doctoral program requirements or the Alternative RES PhD program requirements (if you have an IOF supervisor, see above section for details).

 Important: It is the RMES student’s responsibility to review the RMES and RES program requirements, determine which program you would like to pursue, and confirm this with your supervisor(s).
 Once you have completed either your RMES or RES program and applied for Graduation, the IRES Graduate Program Manager will confirm which program you wish to graduate under.